anttijuu/PluginDllDemo/README.md

 * Boost-system
 * jsoncpp

 You need to download and install boost and build the system library at least.
+See instructions from Boost readme.
+Basically you must run the boostrap command and then the b2 command.
+After this, run b2 again with sudo and install to install it in the usual place /usr/local/include and /usr/local/lib.

 Note that when using Boost 1.69 or newer, building the system library is no longer needed.

 Also get jsoncpp from github in the root dir of your workspace (*not* in EasyCrypto directory):